HafssaRaoui/k8s-monitoring-app/README.md

 If everything is cool you will get access to your application on http://localhost:5000/
 ![Screenshot from 2025-04-03 12-50-08](https://github.com/user-attachments/assets/e25a026c-7314-40d3-99e9-c7229555ea52)

-## Step3 : Deploy the application in a kubernetes cluster using EKS AWS service
+## Step 3: Deploy the application in a Kubernetes cluster using EKS AWS service

 Cool , so we have our appilcation image built , what do we do with it ?